fsprojects/TestDynamo/README.md

 ```

 Serialization is designed to share data between test runs, but ultimately, it scales with the number of items in the database.
 This means
 that it may take more time than is ideal for executing fast unit tests.
-[Database cloning](#database-cloning) is a better solution for large databases which are shared between multiple tests, as it is instant for any sized database or global database
+[Database cloning](#database-cloning) is a better solution for large databases which are shared between multiple tests, as it executes instantly for any sized database or global database

 ### Cloud Formation Templates